Safety in Peru

 At a Glance

-Crime and typical scams
+Crime and Typical Scams

 A focus is on large cities, public transport, bus terminals, shopping streets, and markets.
 There is also an increased risk in peripheral areas and at night, even in well-known tourist districts of individual cities.

-Where the risk increases
+Where the Risk Increases

 - Bus terminals, transfers, queues, and crowds